 Crude Oil & Natural Gas Pricing

-By comparison, Brent crude also decreased 10% m/m to $100.45 / barrel in August 2022, and experienced growth of +42% y/y ($70.75 / barrel in August 2021).
-The WTI and Brent crude oil benchmarks are undergoing very similar patterns this month.
-Additionally in August, the Brent-WTI spread decreased to $6.78, reversing trend after increasing the last four months.
+By comparison, Brent crude remained flat m/m to $82.61 / barrel in February 2023, and experienced shrinking of -15% y/y ($ 97.13 / barrel in February 2022).
+The WTI and Brent crude oil benchmarks are undergoing similar patterns this month.
+Additionally in February, the Brent-WTI spread increased to $5.78.

-In addition, we saw the Henry Hub Natural Gas spot price increase 21% m/m to $8.81 / million Btu.
-This represents a 116% increase y/y.
+In addition, we saw the Henry Hub Natural Gas spot price decrease 27% m/m to $2.38 / million Btu.
+This represents a 49% decrease y/y.

 At Gerdau, we routinely monitor the price of oil issued by the Energy Information Administration since it has a direct impact on the cost of shipping and freight.
 These costs, in addition to the data we follow on oil and gas rotary rig counts, have been shown to impact long product sales.